Data Security Policy

 Data Breach Response Procedure

 Lithero has established a Data Breach Response Procedure (the “Procedure”) to handle cases of lost, corrupted, or compromised data.
+This procedure also applies to ransomware.
 Lithero’s intentions for this Procedure are to focus significant attention on data security and data security breaches and how Lithero’s established culture of openness, trust, and integrity should respond to such activity.
 Lithero is committed to protecting its customers, employees, and partners from illegal or damaging actions taken by individuals either knowingly or unknowingly.

 - Lithero employees who suspect that a theft, breach, or exposure of protected data has occurred must provide a description of the events involved directly to Lithero’s CEO.
 Any other individual who suspects that a theft, breach, or exposure of protected data has occurred may provide a description of the events involved to firstname.lastname@example.org.
 This e-mail address is monitored by Lithero Operations and will be escalated to the CEO on receipt of a valid report.